judefernz12/my-react-app/README.md

 - **Clock** – Displays the current time in real-time (HH:MM:SS).
 - **Stopwatch** – Start, pause, and reset functionality.
 - **To-Do List** – Add, delete, and move tasks up or down.
-- Clean and responsive layout using plain CSS.
+- Clean and responsive layout using CSS.

 ---